flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180306-18-04-02-potus-second-amendment-tweet.md

     Op-Ed](https://www.nytimes.com/2018/03/27/opinion/john-paul-stevens-repeal-second-amendment.html)
   card_citation: Here's the Op-Ed
 card_3:
-  card_text: "2nd Amendment\n-------------\n\nThere’s endless debate as to what the 2A \\*actually\\* means, how it should be applied today, and why it was included in the Bill of Rights, but here’s what it says:\n\n**_“A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed.a\x1D_**"
+  card_text: "2nd Amendmentn-------------nnThere’s endless debate as to what the 2A *actually* means, how it should be applied today, and why it was included in the Bill of Rights, but here’s what it says:nn**_“A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed.ax1D_**"
   card_citation: ''
 card_4:
   card_text: >-